Smooth green snake: Behavior

 The smooth green snake relies on an environment matching its green scales for camouflage to protect itself from predators.
 If threatened, a smooth green snake will usually flee.
 It is a docile snake, seldom biting and usually allowing humans to come close.
 If provoked, it can secrete a substance from its anal gland, causing a foul smell.
 When handled by humans, it usually shows excited behavior and calms down after wrapping itself around a finger.
-When it hunts, it turns its head from side to side, finding prey with its tongue; the flicking of the tongue gathers air towards the snake's head, and their Jacobson's organ (on the roof of its mouth) interprets the airborne pheromones and chemical signals.
+When it hunts, it turns its head from side to side, finding prey with its tongue.
+The flicking of the tongue gathers air near the snake's head, and the Jacobson's organ (on the roof of its mouth) interprets the airborne pheromones and chemical signals.
 The green snake has no ears, relying on vibrations to figure out its surroundings.
 Its sight is relatively strong, at least over short distances.
-Due to the stretchy ligaments in its jaw, it can swallow prey whole, even those that are larger than its own body's diameter.
+Due to the stretchy ligaments in its jaw, it can swallow prey whole, even prey that is larger than its own body diameter.
 It can shed its skin as often as every four to five weeks, allowing for new growth.

 During months when the weather is warmer, the smooth green snake tends to be active both day and night; in the colder, winter months, it hibernates in social groups.
 Ant hills and burrows of other animals are used during hibernation as part-time homes.